hditano/Todo-EF-API-UI/README.md

 ## Features

 -   Create, read, update, and delete tasks in a todo list
--   Mark tasks as completed
--   Filter tasks by completed status
 -   Search tasks by title

 ## Getting Started